 Shopping is and will remain a social experience.
 No matter the year, and no matter the trend, it’s about creating relationships, and providing value for the money, all the way from shopping malls to online stores.

-This year, Instagram rolled out the option of tagging up to 5 shopping items for brands.
+A few years ago, Instagram rolled out the option of tagging up to 5 shopping items for brands.

 Pinterest already provides brands with possibilities to share and sell their products on the platform.
 The difference from Instagram is that the users on Pinterest actively look for what they want to buy.